ignatandrei/patterns/src/patternsSite/docs/patterns/Builder.md

 # Pattern:  Builder

-The intent of the Builder design pattern is to separate the construction of a complex object from its representation
+The intent of the Builder design pattern is to separate the construction of a complex object from its representation.    <br />

 ## Examples in .NET :